 How to use plural possessives properly

 Do you struggle with plural possessives?
-If so, don’t feel bad; you’re not alone!
+If so, don't feel bad, as you're not alone!
 A recent poll showed that nearly half of 2000 Britons do not know how to properly use an apostrophe, and punctuating plural possessives was the most common apostrophe error.
 Knowing when and where to add the apostrophe to plural possessives can be tricky.
 Further complicating matters is that the correct usage sometimes looks and sounds wrong.
 We hope that by the end of this article, you’ll have a better grasp of plural possessives and how and when to use them.

 Let's get started with plural possessives